joseph-roitman/pytest-snapshot/README.rst

 In the first example, the developer would need to manually update the expected result in ``test_function_output``.
 This could be tedious if the expected result is large or there are many tests.

-In the second example, the developer would need to simply
+In the second example, the developer would simply

 1. run ``pytest --snapshot-update``
 2. verify that the snapshot file contains the new expected result